This course is an immersive experience in Term 4 (January – early February), including travel to Rome.

-The goals of this course include reading, appreciating, and analyzing Vergil’s Aeneid in English and using it to develop the skills of discussion, close reading, literary analysis, and writing.
-Students establish an understanding of the craft of translation, comparing published English translations of the text and composing their own.
+Students in this course read, appreciate, and analyze Vergil’s Aeneid in English and use it to develop the skills of discussion, close reading, literary analysis, and writing for a credit in English.
+For a Latin credit, students establish an understanding of the craft of translation, comparing published English translations of excerpts of the text and composing their own.
 They also enhance their translating skills while learning about the legends and history of Rome’s founding, the historical events surrounding the Aeneid’s composition, and other historical episodes relevant to the Aeneid by reading excerpts of other texts in Latin.
-In the weeks leading up to departure, students will work on building the physical stamina for walking long distances and hiking while abroad.
-During the travel segment of the course, students trace a portion of Aeneas’ journey in the Mediterranean ending up in Rome where we visit relevant archeological sites, art and history museums, and read Latin inscriptions in situ.
-Since the Aeneid is the story of a group of Trojans seeking refuge following the fall of Troy, this course also explores the myth and history of the founding of Rome and reflect on how modern-day Italians connect to their historical past in light of the most recent refugee crisis.
+During the travel segment of the course, students trace a portion of Aeneas’ journey from the ancient city of Troy in modern-day Turkey, to Mt.
+Etna (the home of the Cyclops) in Sicily, to Rome itself, stopping to explore Pompeii along the way.
+We visit relevant archeological sites, explore art and history museums, and read Latin inscriptions in situ.
+While in Naples and Rome, we will join a local group dedicated to the improvement and beautification of public spaces for a history walk and clean-up of areas of historical significance.
+During the on-campus portions of the course, the students will put their Latin knowledge to work by helping local middle school Latin students.
+This trip involves extensive walking and moderate hiking.

 This course is cross-listed as LAT930R (Language) and MUL930R (Extradisciplinary).
 A travel-abroad course, it requires parental consent.